Other scientists and scholars' introductions, in full length,

 The now disclosed

-strategies, secret tombs, substitution-victims, liquidations, executed statutes
+protection strategies, secret tombs, substitute victims, liquidations,

-the list of kings - and with, consequently, the perception of history ...
+manipulations with the list of kings - and also with, consequently, the

 * *